parzh/cheek/README.md

 # check
 #### Check and validate values by criteria in JavaScript

 ___check___ provides a single object (ideally called `check` in lowercase) which has different methods and alias for simple verification and validation of any values.
 I'll describe them using TypeScript style for convenience.
+Just remember that it is the JavaScript here, and arguments are actually `argument: any`.

 ## TODO: